cybercongress/launch-kit/README.md

 # Launch kit

-An awesome must-have toolkit and a protocol for the Genesis launch.
-This toolkit provides a launch protocol for cosmos-based networks, recommended workflow and necessary tools for `genesis.json` compilation.
-Also, it contains a crisis protocol.
+An awesome, must-have toolkit and a protocol for the Genesis launch.
+This toolkit provides a launch protocol to cosmos-based networks.
+A recommended workflow and the necessary tools for the compilation of `genesis.json`.
+It also includes a crisis protocol.

-The network launch is a complex process with many dependent factors.
-It starts with developing distribution and do not end with the first block of the network.
-This repo is at the same time example of a working launch process we practice.
-It does not pretend to be some unique method for launch by all projects but the experience saved here is very useful for future great projects.
+The network launch is a complex process with many complex factors.
+It starts with distribution development and does not conclude with the first block of the network.

+This repo is an example of a working launch process of [cyber](https://cyber.page/).
+It is not a unique method for launching all types of projects, but the experience that we share can be very useful to others.

 ## ToC